mrhteriyaki/RA3LANHelper/README.md

 4. Select a starting port range number or use the random one provided.
 (The port range must be unique per machine within your network).
 5. On your router add the port forward rule to include a range of 50 ports from the number selected, to your device.
  Most routers will have a start and end port option so that you can forward a 'range' of ports (Multiple ports).
-  If you do not know how to do this, you can try the UPNP automatic port forwarding, just tick the box in the app to enable it.
+  If you do not know how to do this, you can try UPNP automatic port forwarding.
 6. Click Start Relay.
 7. If you have any Windows Firewall prompts, click allow as it uses a listening port for inbound network traffic.
 8. Play RA3 Online.